elfmz/far2l/testing/README.md

 Add your test as .js file with numbered name prefix, that number defines execution order as tests executed in alphabetical order.
 In general test must:
  * optionally do some preparations, like create some files needed for tests if any etc
  * start far2l using `StartApp()` function.
-Its recommended to start far2l with unique profile derived from WorkDir() using -u parameter.
+Its recommended to start far2l with unique profile derived from WorkDir() using -u parameter
- * wait for far2l startup by checking output of left panel title and help (as on clean profile it always shows help on start)
+ * wait for far2l startup by expecting output of left panel title and help page (as on clean profile far2l always shows help on 1st start)
  * perform some interactive actions with far2l by sending key presses and checking presence of some expected strings
  * validate results if need
- * send close command to far2l, e.g. by pressing F10 using TypeFKey(10) and wait its shutdown by ExpectAppExit
+ * send close command to far2l, e.g. by pressing F10 using TypeFKey(10) and then wait for its shutdown by `ExpectAppExit()`
+ * test may also start far2l again to do some other actions withing same test-case, buts this needed rarely

-Note that by default many functions that performs validations, like ExpectString, ExpectAppExit etc aborts execution in case of unexpected results.
+Note that by default many functions that perform validations, like `ExpectString()`, `ExpectAppExit()` etc - abort execution in case of unexpected results.
 This can be changed by BeCalm() function (see below) if need.
 But typically its behavior you exactly want.

 ## Functions list goes below

 ---------------------------------------------------------

-`BePanic`
+`BePanic()`
 In case of logical problem in subsequent functions - abort exectution.
 This is default mode.

-`BeCalm`
+`BeCalm()`
 In case of logical problem in subsequent functions - continue execution.
-Note that low-level problems, like communication timeout or failure to start far2l - still will abort execution.
+Note that low-level problems, like communication issues or failure to start far2l - still will abort execution.

-`Inspect`
+`Inspect() string`
-This function useful for calm mode.
+This function useful in calm mode.
 If no problem happened so far - it returns empty string.
-Otherwise - it returns error description and empties it for next invokations of CheckFailure.
+Otherwise - it returns error description and empties it for next invokations of `Inspect()`.

 ---------------------------------------------------------

 `StartApp(["arg1", "arg2" ...])`
-Starts far2l with given arguments, note that path to far2l implicitly inserted as very first argument Returns status of started far2l as structure of following fields:
+Starts far2l with given arguments, note that path to far2l implicitly inserted as very first argument
+Returns status of started far2l as structure of following fields:
  * Title string      - application title
  * Width uint32      - application TUI columns